Healthy Homes Assessment Camborne

 What We Do

-As building inspectors, we handle all aspects associated with specialist home inspections.
-We’re there to ensure you make the best decision when buying your next home.
+As building inspectors we handle all components involved in professional house Inspections.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing your own house.
+We value your money We conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning an house.

-We offer a wide range of services to make sure that you are fully informed about the condition of any property you might be thinking of buying or selling in addition to other solutions.
+We specialise in a variety of solutions to make sure you are completely informed about the condition of any property that you might be contemplating buying or selling and also other solutions.

-With our systemised approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your document, you are able to actually see any problems that might be found.
-Because of our comprehensive reporting it is no wonder we receive so many referrals from clients our service to family and friends.
+With our systemised approach to inspecting your property and the most up-to-date software technology which includes digital photos in your Report, you can actually see any problems that might be discovered.
+Through our detailed reporting it is no wonder that we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports